As of July 1, 2017, the Community Foundation's grant software moved from Philanthropy Online to Gifts Online.

 If you are currently funded through the Community Foundation and have upcoming reports, please contact the Community Investment team to submit them.
 Call Daryl Houston, Community Investment Officer at 561.340.4509 or email him here.

-*HURRICANE IRMA RELIEF AND RECOVERY FUND
+*HURRICANE IRMA RELIEF AND RECOVERY FUND - now closed

 Nonprofits seeking assistance from FEMA - find out who may be eligible HERE and what might be covered (page 11, section D.)